adlynadika/GroupA_Section01/README.md

 - Allow rescheduling or cancellation of appointments.

-## 3.5 Billing and Payment
+## 3.5 Billing and Invoice

 - Generate bills for consultations, treatments, or services.
 - Track payment status (paid, unpaid, or pending).
-- Provide multiple payment options like cash, card, or online payment gateways.
+- Provide detailed billing breakdowns for transparency.

 Key Features:
 - Invoice generation with detailed billing breakdown.
 - Integration with the medical records module to fetch treatment costs.
-- Secure online payment processing.
+- Clear display of payment status for tracking purposes.

 ## 3.6 Medical Records